Skip to main content

 Go to definition

-Jump to where a symbol is declared with a click or F12.
+Jump to where a symbol was originally defined with a click or F12.
+If there is both a .pyi and .py file, we will jump to the .py.

 Find references